apache/cassandra/doc/source/new/fqllogging.rst

  queryState - Timestamp state associated with the query invocation batchTimeMillis - Approximate time in milliseconds since the epoch since the batch was invoked

-Bin log is a  quick and dirty binary log that is kind of a NIH version of binary logging with a traditional logging framework.
-It's goal is good enough performance, predictable footprint, simplicity in terms of implementation and configuration and most importantly minimal impact on producers of log records.
+Full query logging is backed up by ``BinLog``.
+BinLog is a quick and dirty binary log.
+Its goal is good enough performance, predictable footprint, simplicity in terms of implementation and configuration and most importantly minimal impact on producers of log records.
 Performance safety is accomplished by feeding items to the binary log using a weighted queue and dropping records if the binary log falls sufficiently far behind.
 Simplicity and good enough performance is achieved by using a single log writing thread as well as Chronicle Queue to handle writing the log, making it available for readers, as well as log rolling.

 Weighted queue is a wrapper around any blocking queue that turns it into a blocking weighted queue.
 The queue will weigh each element being added and removed.
 Adding to the queue is blocked if adding would violate the weight bound.
 If an element weighs in at larger than the capacity of the queue then exactly one such element will be allowed into the queue at a time.
 If the weight of an object changes after it is added it could create issues.
 Checking weight should be cheap so memorize expensive to compute weights.
 If weight throws that can also result in leaked permits so it's always a good idea to memorize weight so it doesn't throw.
 In the interests of not writing unit tests for methods no one uses there is a lot of ``UnsupportedOperationException``.
 If you need them then add them and add proper unit tests to ``WeightedQueueTest``.
 "Good" tests.
 100% coverage including exception paths and resource leaks.